Hobart for kids: best things to do

 See Tassie Devils at Unzoo

 The Tasmanian Devil Unzoo sanctuary has an emphasis on creating spaces for humans to observe the endangered animals in their natural habitats.
 There’s no better or more fun way to learn about nature and conservation than with a Devil Tracker Tour, during which guests travel by 4WD around the nearby bush areas, helping rangers examine the previous night’s devil activity via hidden infra-red cameras.
-The monitoring is an attempt to conserve the species, as up to 90 per cent of the population has been lost in the last 20 years – with estimates of wild devils remaining as low as 10,000.
+The monitoring is an attempt to conserve the species, with estimates of devils in the wild remaining as low as 20,000.

 Nurture in nature